 - Grooming - Brushing your cat daily can help.
 The more hair a brush collects the less hair in your cat’s digestive system.
 Also, having your cat professionally groomed controls the problem.
 Although most cat owners screech at the sight of a shaved down cat, your cat will thank you as well as your furniture, carpet, and floors.

-- DIET: Many hairball formula diets have increased fiber to help keep things moving in the right direction.
-Also increasing the moisture content of your cat’s diet by encouraging more water consumption and offering a wet food can help.
+- Diet - Many hairball formula diets have increased fiber to help keep things moving in the right direction.
+Also increasing the moisture content of your cat’s diet by encouraging more water consumption and offering wet food can help.

 Although hairballs are inevitable, they do not need to be the culprit of health concerns for your cat.
 Our doctors can recommend the best options for your pet to ensure a smooth transition into summer.